-My learning style is disruptive, and when I’m thinking (especially in a training / classroom setting) I shift, sigh, groan, speak out, and talk under my breath.
-This is how I learn, and is what make me an awesome team building & leadership facilitator.
+My learning style is disruptive, and when I’m thinking (especially in a training/classroom setting), I shift, sigh, groan, speak out, and talk under my breath.

-While sitting in a 2 day training; during and after day 1, I was frustrated because what was being covered I knew very well.
-And my thoughts and actions became negative and I began to doubt the competency of myself for attending this training.
+While sitting in a two-day training, during and after day 1, I was frustrated because what was being covered I knew very well.
+And my thoughts and actions became negative, and I began to doubt my competency in attending this training.

-On day 2 it came to me…Of course I know this stuff, and what I am working on is the mastery phase.
+On day two, it came to me…Of course, I know this stuff, and I am working on the mastery phase.

-The mastery phase occurs once you are already filled with the requisite skilled knowledge needed.
-Mastery occurs, not as fast as the skill building phase.
-Because mastery take decades of small changes and adjustments that yield results.
-You have to value what you are mastering, enough to commit to the time it takes.
+The mastery phase occurs once you are already filled with the required skilled knowledge.
+Mastery occurs, but not as fast as the skill-building phase.
+Because mastery takes decades of small changes and adjustments that yield results, it would be best to value what you are mastering enough to commit to the time it takes.

 Here are the inquiries – entering the mastery phase;

 - What is your current skill level?
-What are really great at?
+What are you great at?

 - What evidence do you have to justify you are as great as you say you are?